Constitution, Rules & Bylaws

 The Grounds person

-The Grounds person has the authority to restrict members’ use of the green to protect the playing surface.
+The Grounds person has the authority to restrict members’ use of the green to protect the playing surface, rotate the Green and set the rink order of play

 The Committee can fix or vary honoraria in respect of the duties performed by Officers or other Members of the Club.